TaykYoku/diracdoctools/README.rst

-How to build DIRAC documentation.
+How to build DIRAC documentation
 ================================

 1. Create DIRAC client environment by an appropriate::